Manage data securely. Create value. Minimize risks.

 📢 Awareness & Training:

-• Raising awareness among IT teams and decision-makers about the risks and opportunities of quantum computing.
+Raising awareness among IT teams and decision-makers regarding the risks and opportunities of quantum computing.

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

 💡 Expert Tip:Early preparation and continuous adaptation of the DLM strategy are essential to remain secure and compliant in the post-quantum era.
 Organizations should rely on open standards, automation, and continuous improvement.